Aishwaryahosamani/M2-EmbSYS/CaseStudy/Complex embedded system/README.md

 The working process of smart card includes following steps;

-1.It is placed nto the card reader to read the data from the card.
+1.It is placed into the card reader to read the data from the card.

-2.Once the card reader reads the data from the card,then it passes the data toward the payment system otherwise authentication system.
+2.Once the card reader reads the data from the card,then it passes the data towards the payment system otherwise authentication system.

-3.After that, the payment syste                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               m otherwise an authentication system aunthenticates the operator whether the information provided by the card matches through
+3.After that, the payment system                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              m otherwise an authentication system aunthenticates the operator whether the information provided by the card matches through

 the database.